hunain-datascientist/covid-19-Pakistan-dashboard/README.md

-# covid-19-Pakistan-dashboard
 # COVID-19 City-wise Dashboard

 ## Overview
 This dashboard provides an overview of the COVID-19 cases, deaths, and recoveries in various cities and regions.
 The data used in this dashboard is sourced from the COVID-19 city-wise dataset available on Kaggle.

 ## Dataset
 The dataset contains information on COVID-19 cases, deaths, and recoveries in different regions.
-It includes the following pivot tables:
+[Dataset](https://www.kaggle.com/datasets/arslanr/covid19citywisedata)

 ### Cases by Region
 - AJK: 1